y-lohse/heroku-buildpack-edgejs/README.md

 ## Usage

 This buildpack works as a secundary buildpack.
-You must place heroku/nodejs as a primary buildpack and this repo as the secondary.
+You must set heroku/nodejs as a primary buildpack and this repo as the secondary.

-In order to use this buildpack you must put `Edgejs` empty file at the root project.
+In order to use this buildpack you must place `Edgejs` empty file at the root project.

 ```bash
 touch Edgejs